 “The children enjoyed learning about wiigwaas.
 The project was all about timing as a visit from Autumn Watson (SOADI, the Southern Ontario Aboriginal Diabetes Initiative) happened during this time as well; Autumn shared the drum, story and share baskets.
 The students listened to the story of Nanabush and the Birch Tree and also learned about the different uses for birch bark.
 The sunsets and tree silhouette artwork the students created were beautiful, they were encouraged to write about their creations and what they learned.”

-This is a wonderful example of how we are able to integrate our culture in learning beyond events and
+This is a wonderful example of how we are able to integrate our culture in learning beyond events and celebrations and into our everyday literacy and numeracy programming.

 Past activities for the arts and physical education have included: